-What is a reflexic bowel?
+What is a Reflexic Bowel?

-A reflexic bowel is also known as a spastic bowel.
-This usually refers to injury or damage to the spinal cord or the brain at or above the twelfth thoracic vertebrae (T12).
+A reflexic bowel is also known as a spastic bowel or an upper motor neuron (UMN) bowel.
+This refers to injury or damage to the spinal cord or the brain at or above the twelfth thoracic vertebrae (T12).

-Outline plan for a Reflexic Bowel Programme
+Outline Plan for a Reflexic Bowel Programme